-Chris Neuner, Chief Revenue Officer at PulsePoint, has 20 years’ experience driving performance in the interactive marketing and media space.
+Chris Neuner, Chief Strategy Officer at PulsePoint, has 20 years’ experience driving performance in the interactive marketing and media space.
 He brings to PulsePoint a proven track record of partnering with leading pharmaceutical companies and agency partners to build successful businesses.

 By submitting your name and email and pressing submit, you are consenting to receive email marketing materials from PulsePoint.